G4S plc UK DK : Director/PDMR Shareholding () | aktiencheck.de

 Outside a trading venue

-1. Details of PDMR / person closely associated with them ('PCA') a) Name Claude Allain 2.
+1. Details of PDMR / person closely associated with them ('PCA') a) Name Peter Neden - PDMR 2.
 Reason for Notification

-a) Position/status Regional President - Middle East & India b) Initial notification/ amendment

 Initial notification 3.
 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a) Name G4S plc b) LEI